 The Ministry of Land and Resources of China in Beijing issued a Mining Permit (No. 1000000610103) to Ningxia Pacific Mineral Co.
 Ltd, in August 2006.
-The permit is valid until August 2013 and can be renewed thereafter.
+The permit is valid until August 2015, which may be renewed thereafter.

 Jinshan Gold Mines Inc., now China Gold International completed a 20,000 t/d gold recovery facility, heap leaching, carbon-in-column (CIC) gold absorption, carbon stripping, carbon regeneration and acid washing, bullion refining, and reagent systems along with the necessary ancillaries such as plant site electrical systems, water system, shops, camp facilities and access roads.
 A 30,000 t/d crushing facility was commissioned in September 2009 and has been in operations since that time.
+By the end of 2013, another 30,000 t/d crushing facility was commissioned and is ramping up production now.
+The total processing capacity of the CSH project is now at 60,000 t/d.